SynthsssW/dfba-baseline/README.md

 A first-pass characterization of how accurate **dynamic Flux Balance Analysis (dFBA)** is — both numerically (vs. timestep) and physically (vs. wet-lab measurements) — on microbial consortia.
 The goal is to decide whether dFBA-generated trajectories are good enough to train a surrogate model on, and if so, how much real wet-lab data we'd still need to anchor it.

-## The task (verbatim from Kevin)

-> I want to get a baseline of how good dFBA is, so we can see if we can potentially use it to train our model and gauge how much wet lab data we actually need.
-Basically, your task is to look into dFBA (a numerical solution that approximates the dynamics of FBA systems) on a couple different consortia whose dynamics are already characterized in the wet lab.
-Then plot the dynamics dFBA (and whatever other SOTA methods you find/want to test) gives you at various timesteps (since we are investigating training a surrogate, you can try "unreasonably" small time steps as we won't actually scale this).
-Also find some metric to characterize how wrong we are and defend it.
-This is the extension of your task with Kevin to find what datasets are out there, so the first step will be finding a consortia whose dynamics are already characterized.

 ## TL;DR

 - **Numerical error is cheap to kill.** On both cases below, Forward-Euler dFBA shows clean first-order convergence; by `dt ≈ 0.01 h` the trajectory is within ~0.5 % of the `dt → 0` reference.